TO THE HOME OF NINA MACE PHOTOGRAPHY

 - To remove all blemishes whilst maintaining skin texture

-step by step – how to use the action
+Step by step how to use the free frequency separation action

 Below are some screen shots of how the action looks whilst you are using it.
 The final image is a before and after with approximately 5 minutes of editing on both the high and low layers.